arthurbarros/node-voice-stream/README.md

 node-voice-stream
 ==============

-An example of how to use Node.js to transmit voice over TCP
+This is a simple example of how to use Node.js to stream voice over TCP using `Adobe AS3` as streamer/client and `Node.js` as a TCP Server